 - Relevant non-financial potential COIs.

-Libel, Defamation and Freedom of Expression
+Libel, Defamation, and Freedom of Expression

-By any means, we discourage any form of false publication or statements that harm the reputation of individuals, groups, organizations.
+By any means, we discourage any form of false publication or statements that harm the reputation of individuals, groups, and organizations.
 If any such situation arises, our legal team will act appropriately.

-Retractions, Corrections and Expressions of Concern
+Retractions, Corrections, and Expressions of Concern

-Falsification, Fabrication and Image Manipulation
+Falsification, Fabrication, and Image Manipulation

 We recognize that results of data collected or presented as images may be misleading if they are not adequately modified.
-In the view of this, we advise that authors should be more critical in making decisions to modify data elicited in this form.
+In view of this, we advise that authors should be more critical in making decisions to modify data elicited in this form.
 We have reason to believe that a careful consideration of modifying such images is crucial to preventing falsification, fabrication, or misrepresentation of their results.